-Giant knotweed is a hybrid plant that is similar to Japanese Knotweed but much bigger.
+Giant knotweed is a hybrid plant similar to Japanese Knotweed but much bigger.

 Dwarf knotweed is small and will only reach 1-1.8m in height.

-A lot of the hybrid plants usually have crinkled edges and a leathery texture, compared to the Japanese Knotweed leaf which has a zig zag pattern.
+Many hybrid plants usually have crinkled edges and a leathery texture, compared to the Japanese Knotweed leaf, which has a zig zag pattern.

 There is a variety of plants mistaken for Japanese Knotweed.
 Below is some which are commonly mistaken for this weed: